WELCOME TO MARRAUM - LEADING ARCHITECTS IN TRURO

 Truro Cathedral

-Art deco, 20th century and beyond…
+Art deco, 20th century and beyond

 The mid-20th century saw the completion of the current County Hall with the clean lines, large windows and concrete construction that are characteristic of this era of architecture.
-The building is now home to Cornwall’s largest theatre, The Hall for Cornwall, which recently underwent a £26 million refurbishment and reopened in 2021.
+The city is home to Cornwall’s largest theatre, The Hall for Cornwall, which recently underwent a £26 million refurbishment and reopened in 2021.